mhassanist/voting-app-docker-k8s/README.md

 docker tag voting-app-frontend mhassanist/voting-app-frontend:v1
 ```

-This command tags the docker image with the name `mhassanist/voting-app-frontend:v1`, where `mhassanist` is your Docker Hub username and `voting-app-frontend` is the repository name.
+This command tags the docker image with the name `user/voting-app-frontend:v1`, where `user` is your Docker Hub username and `voting-app-frontend` is the repository name.

 Login to Docker Hub using the following command: